lemma-osu/sklearn-raster/docs/pages/guide/raster_formats.md

 ### Xarray DataArray

-An `xr.DataArray` in the shape `(band, y, x)` can also be used with `sklearn-raster` estimators, and offers a number of benefits over a Numpy array:
+An `xr.DataArray` in the shape `(band, y, x)` can also be used with a `FeatureArrayEstimator`, and offers a number of benefits over a Numpy array:

 1. Data can be loaded lazily.
 2. Data can be chunked, allowing parallel processing and larger-than-memory rasters.